yang-guangliang/lian/README.md

 ## News

-* The work behind Lian has been accepted by ISSTA 2026.
+* The work behind Lian has been accepted by ISSTA 2026 "Fine-Grained Privacy Leakage Detection in OpenHarmony Apps".

 ## Background